nikunjj1175/mandal-book/README.md

 5. **Verify Contributions**: Review and approve contribution slips
 6. **Manage Loans**: Approve/reject loan requests
 7. **Send Notifications**: Members automatically receive emails/notices

+### Super Admin

+Super admin is a **fully protected** top-level role with extended permissions:

+1. **Full Admin Access**: Can access everything that a normal admin can see and do.
+2. **Admin Management**: Can deactivate/reactivate members and oversee all admin workflows.
+3. **Global Settings**: Can configure payment settings and other system-wide options.
+4. **Safety & Security**: Intended for 1–2 trusted owners of the mandal; create/update this user only via database/seed scripts.

 ## 🐛 Error Handling